-Also, remind participants of the introduction to volume 1 [page 4] about what is emotional fitness.

-Give everyone a couple of minutes to look at the list and tick every statement that they agree with:
+Look at the table below and tick every statement you agree with.

-People have told you that you are a good listener

-You enjoy organising group activities

-You sensitively handle disagreements and negotiations

-You are good at reading the emotions of others and responding well

-You are good at building positive relationships with others

-You always try to listen very carefully when people speak to you
+People have told you that you are a good listener You enjoy organising group activities You sensitively handle disagreements and negotiations You are good at reading the emotions of others and responding well You are good at building positive relationships with others You always try to listen very carefully when people speak to you

-After everyone has completed the table, read out the following text.

-Each of these is a sign that you know others and use social skills to work effectively with them.
-Any you did not tick, might point to an area you can work on, or something you may need support to achieve.
+It helps to know others and using social skills to work effectively with them.